touchme14/OCLearnError/README.md

 5. Run `migration and seeder` if you need
 6. Run `npm install && npm run dev` to compile asset, make sure there's no error
 7. Have fun :)

+## Requirement
+1. Node v23.7.0 or latest
+2. Postgres for db